robotpy/robotpy-build/docs/autowrap.rst

 .. code-block:: toml

-    [tool.robotpy-build.wrappers."MYPACKAGE".autogen_headers]
+    [tool.semiwrap.extension_modules."PACKAGE.NAME".headers]
     demo = "demo.h"

 That causes ``demo.h`` to be parsed and wrapped.

 .. note:: If you're importing a large number of headers, the
-          ``robotpy-build scan-headers`` tool can generate this for you automatically.
+          ``semiwrap scan-headers`` tool can generate this list for you automatically.

 Documentation
 -------------

-robotpy-build will find doxygen documentation comments on many types of elements and use sphinxify to translate them into python docstrings.
-All elements that support documentation strings can have their docstrings set explicitly using a ``doc`` value in the YAML file.
+semiwrap will find doxygen documentation comments on many types of elements and use sphinxify to translate them into python docstrings.
+If this is not sufficient, all elements that support documentation strings can have their docstrings set explicitly using a ``doc`` value in the YAML file.

 .. code-block:: yaml